mykelalvis/FT/Traveller/Spacecraft/20-ton Launch/20 Ton Launch.md

 ### Fuel Section

 #### Fuel Tanks (P/S)
-`9` - The boat’s fuel tanks are  conventional `Lhyd `tanks,  normally refilled through standard fittings on the part, starboard, dorsal, and ventral sides.
-Some variants of the 30-ton ship’s boat have a fuel skimmer installed at the expense of part of the passenger/cargo sections.
+`9` - The boat's fuel tanks are  conventional `Lhyd `tanks,  normally refilled through standard fittings on the part, starboard, dorsal, and ventral sides.
+Some variants of the 30-ton ship's boat have a fuel skimmer installed at the expense of part of the passenger/cargo sections.

 #### Access Hallway
 `10` - This passage connects  the  cargo  and  engineering  sections, and has pressure-tight doors at both ends.
 Both  of  these  doors  can  be  locked  for security purposes.
 It generally has an [[#Emergency Exit]] (`14`).

 ### Engineering Section

-Engineering  contains  standard  tools  and spares  for  the  life  support  and  drive machinery,  extra  air  tanks  and  a  OSFA (one-size-fits-all)  vacc  suit  for  emergency EVAs (in case none of the crews’ suits are functional), and two more rescue balls.
+Engineering  contains  standard  tools  and spares  for  the  life  support  and  drive machinery,  extra  air  tanks  and  a  OSFA (one-size-fits-all)  vacc  suit  for  emergency EVAs (in case none of the crews' suits are functional), and two more rescue balls.

 #### Crew  Access
 `11` - This  space  allows maintenance  access  to  life  support  machinery and maneuver drive monitoring instruments.
 It is used for in-flight monitoring and maintenance by the flight engineer.